arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Block Storage (EBS).md

 ## Snapshots
 - **Data Lifecycle Manager (DLM)** can be used to automate the creation, retention, and deletion of snapshots of EBS volumes

+## RAID
+- **RAID 0**
+	- Improve performance of a storage volume by distributing reads & writes in a stripe across attached volumes
+	- If you add a storage volume, you get the straight addition of throughput and IOPS
+	- For high performance applications
+- **RAID 1**
+	- Improve data availability by mirroring data in multiple volumes
+	- For critical applications